aaiknn/beth/README.md

 beth test --up myfilename.txt -F
 ```

+### Status
-### Test: What's the response status from a request to a domain?
+What's the response status from a request to a domain?

 ```sh
 test --status <URL>